rizzn/BurnOnRead-Directory-Index/README.md

-# PDI - Passwort Directory Index
+# PDI - BurnOnRead Directory Index
-## Easy to use Password Sites and their features
+## Easy to use BOR Sites and their features

 | Name | Url | Encryption | Burn | API | Password | Upload |
 |-----|---|---|---|---|---|---|